 Visit the Hunterian Museum

-Just across the Lincoln’s Inn Fields from the Sir John Soane’s Museum, in central Holborn, you’ll find the Hunterian Museum.
+Just across the Lincoln’s Inn Fields from the Sir John Soane’s Museum, in central Holborn, you’ll find the Hunterian Museum, which is part of the Royal College of Surgeons.
 Free to visit, this cultural space is home to a collection of around 3500 human and animal specimens.

 Inside, you’ll find plenty of exhibits incorporating models, paintings, and instruments dating all the way back to the 17th Century.
 The collection began in 1799 when the British government bought a collection (then comprising of around 15000 specimens) that had been collected by the surgeon John Hunter during the course of his life.
 Today, a visit to the museum is one of the best things to do in the Holborn District of London.

 Drink a Pint in the Cittie of Yorke

 If you’re in search of a unique foodie experience at fantastic prices in the heart of Zone One, you simply need to head to the Cittie of Yorke.
 Although this pub looks like something straight out of a medieval time-warp, visitors will soon be surprised to learn that the pub actually only dates back to the 1920s, when the drinking establishment was reconstructed using elements of the middle ages pub.

 Where to stay in Holborn District

 Close to many of the main attractions London has to offer and situated right in the heart of the city, Holborn is one of the best places to stay in the UK capital.
 Here is some of the best accommodation in this chic and trendy district:

 If you’re looking for somewhere that’s uber luxurious, then this five-star luxury hotel has all the amenities you could ever want… And it’s in an ideal location, perfectly suited to discovering all of the Zone one attractions close by.
 Check rates and availability here.